Network Models: Introduction

 Besides the plethora of interesting algebras for the operad $O_\SG$, and useful homomorphisms between these, one can also modify the operad by choosing another network model.
 This provides additional flexibility in the formalism.
 Different network models give different operads, and the construction of operads from network models is functorial, so morphisms of network models give morphisms of operads.

 The technical heart of our paper is Section \ref{sec:Grothendieck}, which provides the machinery to construct operads from network models in a functorial way.
 This section is of independent interest, because it describes enhancements of the well-known `Grothendieck construction' of the category of elements $\Int F$ of a functor $F \maps C \to \Cat$, where $C$ is any small category.
-For example, if $C$ is symmetric monoidal and $F \maps C \to (\Cat, \times)$ is lax symmetric monoidal, then we show $\Int F$ is symmetric monoidal.
+For example, suppose $C$ is symmetric monoidal and $F \maps C \to \Cat$ is lax symmetric monoidal, where we give $\Cat$ its cartesian symmetric monoidal structure.
+Then we show $\Int F$ is symmetric monoidal.
 Moreover, we show that the construction sending the lax symmetric monoidal functor $F$ to the symmetric monoidal category $\Int F$ is functorial.

 In Section \ref{sec:operads} we apply this machinery to build operads from network models.
 In Section \ref{sec:algebras} we describe some algebras of these operads, and in Ex.\ \ref{ex:range_limit_algebra} we discuss an algebra whose elements are networks of range-limited communication channels.
 In future work we plan to give many more detailed examples, and to explain how these algebras, and the homomorphisms between them, can be used to design and optimize networks.